sjsrey/ors/ors.md

 [^verba]: "Take nobody's word for it."

 A key development in the advancement of early science was the decision by the Royal Society to publish results in the form of letters as a way to hasten dissemination relative to book publication.
-Alongside this, the tradition of relying on  three referees for each submitted letter began then and remains with us today.

-Both the format and the process of early scientific publishing had self-correction baked into them from the beginning.

-Use of three referees as a model for the review process dates back to this period.
+Alongside this, the tradition of relying on  three referees for each submitted letter began then and remains with us today, as both the format and the process of early scientific publishing had self-correction baked into them from the beginning, and the  use of three referees as a model for the review process dates back to this period.

-Defining science can be done many ways, but a common approach is to break science down into components: theory, methods and data.
+At the risk of a gross simplification, this model has been successful on the whole as the amount of knowledge produced by the scientific process has grown enormously.
+Indeed, we are now to the point where the age of the romantic notion of the generalist has long been eclipsed and it is simply impossible for any one scientist to be conversant in the ocean of specializations.

+The expanse of science has given rise to new specializations that have developed innovative methods for mapping the body of scientific knowledge and its subfields.
+XXXrefs Although a review of these efforts is beyond the scope of this talk, I want to employ one particular approach to mapping high dimensional data, the body of scientific knowledge being a special case, onto a sphere XXX.
+This will serve as a metaphor for understanding the relationship between scientific collaborations between groups of scientists from different areas and the distances separating these collaborators in the knowledge space.
+By doing so, I think regional science has much to offer in the analysis of what is at once both an embarrassment of riches of scientific breakthroughs and the challenges that continued specialization have on the evolution of the scientific frontier.

+As a metaphor consider a map of scientific domains on a sphere where each domain is represented as a simple polygon.
+The polygons would likely be non uniform, but they would represent and exhaustive and mutually exclusive partitioning of the body of scientific knowledge.
+Now take the centroid of each domain polygon as a point representing the core of that domain.[^core] We can now measure the distance between each of the domains using say great circle distance:

+$d(t)_{i,j} = (\Theta(t)_{i,j}/360) 2 \pi r(t)$

+where $\Theta(t)_{i,j}$ is the central angle formed by points $i$ and $j$ on the surface of the sphere and $r(t)$ is the radius of the sphere at time $t$.

+A generalized form for the level of interaction between two domains $i$ and $j$ at time $t$  could be:

+$I(t)_{i,j} = k d(t)_{i,j}^{\alpha(t)}$

+where $\alpha$ is the distance decay parameter, and $k$ is a constant.
+Within regional science, much ink has been spilled on the specification of $\alpha$, and it will take on a central role in the story that follows.
+The time index reflects the evolution of the associated parameters and distance metrics.

+[^core]: I am simplifying things here and assuming that the "core" of a domain is located on the envelope (outer surface of our sphere, rather than internal to the sphere.
+This is in the spirit of the cutting edge argument where the latest publications are building on previous work.

+Let me further posit that the area of our sphere can be a proxy for the amount of scientific knowledge at time $t$:

+$A(t) = 4 \pi r(t)^2$

+where $r(t)$ is the radius of the sphere at time $t$.
+One remaining component of my stylized model of knowledge evolution is to tie $r(t)$ to previous levels of interaction:

+$r(t) = a + \sum_{l=1}^{t-1} \psi_l \sum_{i}\sum_{j} I(t-l)_{i,j} + \epsilon_{r(t)}$

+distance will expand with the sphere linearly interaction a non-linear function of distance

+Infill versus expanding domain growth of knowledge (densification versus larger sphere). combination of the two

+generalized model to identify forces at work could expand this to let centroids move due to attraction and previous interactions between domains.

+expected signs of covariates for $\alpha(t)$

+# Captured Science

 ## Commercialization of Science
 Outputs and components of the scientific process being increasingly seen as commercially valuable.